czrJerry/U.S.-Patent-Phrase-Matching/README.md

 - Google/electra-large

 ### 4.Doble loss:
-We select there kinds of loss in this project and different loss will lead to high diversity when ensembling.
-Besides, combine two or three loss together could make the training process more stable.
+We select three kinds of loss in this project, and different kinds of loss will lead to high diversity when ensembling.
+Besides, combining two or three losses together could make the training process more stable.

 - BCE loss
 - MSE loss
 - Pearson correlation loss
 ### 5.Model stacking:
 This is our key method for the best solution.
-Inspired by 'quantitive change lead to qualitive change' we use **lightgbm** for stacking model results.
+Inspired by 'quantitive change lead to qualitative change', we use **lightgbm** for stacking model results.
 We use each model's prediction as the feature and the true target as the label to train a 1-layer stacking model.

-This solution makes us create the **top4% best performace within global 1889 solutions**.
+This solution makes us create the **top4% best performance within global 1889 solutions**.

 # Result
-After model stacking, our model get a 0.8636 pearson score while the best solution is 0.8782.
+After model stacking, our model gets a 0.8636 Pearson score, while the best solution is 0.8782.
 The gap is only **1%**!

 # Dataset description

-The dataset contains pairs of phrases (an anchor and a target phrase) and asked to rate how similar they are on a scale from 0 (not at all similar) to 1 (identical in meaning).
+The dataset contains pairs of phrases (an anchor and a target phrase) and is asked to rate how similar they are on a scale from 0 (not at all similar) to 1 (identical in meaning).
 This challenge differs from a standard semantic similarity task in that similarity has been scored here within a patent's context, specifically its CPC classification (version 2021.05), which indicates the subject to which the patent relates.
 For example, while the phrases "bird" and "Cape Cod" may have low semantic similarity in normal language, the likeness of their meaning is much closer if considered in the context of "house".

 The scores are in the 0-1 range with increments of 0.25 with the following meanings:

 1.0 - Very close match.
-This is typically an exact match except possibly for differences in conjugation, quantity (e.g. singular vs. plural), and addition or removal of stopwords (e.g. “the”, “and”, “or”).
+This is typically an exact match except possibly for differences in conjugation, quantity (e.g. singular vs plural), and addition or removal of stopwords (e.g. "the", "and", "or").
-0.75 - Close synonym, e.g. “mobile phone” vs. “cellphone”.
+0.75 - Close synonym, e.g. "mobile phone" vs. "cellphone".
 This also includes abbreviations, e.g. "TCP" -> "transmission control protocol".
-0.5 - Synonyms which don’t have the same meaning (same function, same properties).
+0.5 - Synonyms which don't have the same meaning (same function, same properties).
 This includes broad-narrow (hyponym) and narrow-broad (hypernym) matches.
-0.25 - Somewhat related, e.g. the two phrases are in the same high level domain but are not synonyms.
+0.25 - Somewhat related, e.g. the two phrases are in the same high-level domain but are not synonyms.
 This also includes antonyms.
 0.0 - Unrelated.

 ## Files
-train.csv - the training set, containing phrases, contexts, and their similarity scores test.csv - the test set set, identical in structure to the training set but without the score sample_submission.csv - a sample submission file in the correct format
+train.csv - the training set containing phrases, contexts, and their similarity scores test.csv - the test set, identical in structure to the training set but without the score sample_submission.csv - a sample submission file in the correct format

 ## Columns